Welcome to the Ilderton Curling Club

 Information for New Members

 Welcome and thank you for your decision to join us at the Ilderton Curling Club.
 This is a wonderful place to curl and meet people whether you are a social curler or a competitive league player.
 Ilderton has a few things that you may not have encountered at other clubs, so we hope the information below will help by answering a few of the frequently asked questions and will make you feel at home at the ICC.
 If you have additional questions or concerns regarding anything at ICC, please feel free to approach any staff member.
+New Members can receive a Discount off Full Unlimited Membership.
+Consult the registration form for details.

 Frequently Asked Questions